rackersteve/rackspace-how-to/content/cloud-servers/install-nginx-on-windows.md

 The Nginx project considers the Windows release to be in beta.
 Functionally, this release is similar to Unix releases, but some features are missing.
 For further information, see [nginx for Windows](http://nginx.org/en/docs/windows.html).

-Nginx does not run as a service in Windows, so it doesn't restart automatically based on your settings in the **Local Services** options.

 ### Next steps

 If you want to serve more than one site, we recommend that you set up Nginx server blocks to accommodate this need.